KozGit/DOOM-3-BFG-VR/README.txt

 	Un-Binding or Binding controls:

 	  Any axis or button can be re-mapped to any movement or control function.
 	  Rebinding controls is accomplished through the 'Settings->Controls->Key Bindings' menu.
 	  This menu is available from the Main Menu when the game is first launched, or by pressing the System Menu button in game, and selecting the 'Settings->Controls-> Key	Bindings' menu on the PDA.

 	  Be careful not to speak when binding a control, or you will rebind what talking does.
 	  You can't rebind specific voice commands.
 Edit the dict file instead.
 	  The thumb rests on the Touch controllers can be bound, so be careful not to bump them.

 	  You can use the right joystick and trigger to highlight and select an action.
 	  If you are in game and using the PDA to adjust settings, you may use motion controls and your virtual finger to access the menu as a touch screen.
 Touch an entry once to highlight, and touch again to select.

 	  Use the joystick or touch controls to highlight a command and see its current bindings.
 	  If available, button graphics will identify a bound control, otherwise a text descriptor is used.
 If the list of bindings is longer than the available space in the menu, the full binding list for the selected action is listed (without	button graphics) at the bottom of the screen.

 	  Select the highlighted action with the trigger or by tapping.
 Once selected, you can unbind a currently bound control or add a new binding.
 To unbind a control, simply press the axis or button you would like to unbind and it will be removed from the list.
 To bind a control, simply press the desired button or axis and it will be added to the binding list.
 If the desired button/axis	is currently bound to another action, you will be asked if you want to continue and reassign it to this command ( removing the existing binding ), or to cancel.

 	  Changing comfort ( snap ) turning:

 	    By default, the game is configured to use comfort or snap turning.
-			This can be easily changed via the Settings->VR Options->Comfort + Safety Protocols menu, under the Turning option.
+	    This can be easily changed via the Settings->VR Options->Comfort Options menu, under the Turning option.
 Cycle through the various options to select the turning mode you prefer.  ( Analog mode provides the typical smooth turning function - however this is one of the most common cause of VR sickness.)

 	    Alternative, you may manually rebind Turn Left, Turn Right, Comfort Turn Left, and Comfort Turn Right in the Settings->Controls->Key Bindings menu.

 Default controls for the Oculus Touch, HTC Vive, and Gamepad :

 *	Read each section carefully.
 The controls behave differently depending on if you are playing the game or using a menu or the PDA. *

 	Walking and crouching in real life are reflected in the game.
 You can walk up and down steps, over ledges, or push small objects by walking in real life.
 Crouching can also be controlled via button, see below.